Mar 19 2009

 Answer: Peregrines usually lay 3-5 eggs per clutch but they don’t begin incubation (to raise the eggs’ temperature) until they’ve laid their next-to-last egg.

-(photo from National Aviary falconcam at Gulf Tower, Pittsburgh, 18 March 2009)
+(photo from National Aviary falconcam at Cathedral of Learning, University of Pittsburgh)

-2 Responses to “Question: Sitting on Eggs – or Not”
+2 Responses to “Question: Why Isn’t She Sitting on the Eggs?”